 Art Direction .
-Re-Branding / Logo Design
+Rebranding / Logo Design

 Info-graphic Design .
 UI .
 UX

 While typically I am accustomed to providing 3 directions for a logo design this project went into extra innings with the name change.
 Here you can see the progression of the brand from one of it's original concepts to newer ones.
 While the final decision was ultimately one of the original 3, there was much refinement and exploration with things such as typography and color schemes.
-Power, trust, connection and flow were the primary key words I emphasized throuout this branding project.
+Power, trust, connection and flow were the primary key words I emphasized throughout this branding project.

 The next need from the client was a 4 page piece of collateral that covers the overall business structure of services that Auxillium provides.
-The piece was meant to illustrate these services in a very clean manner with ample open space contrasted by bright, bold infographic elements that touched on impactful metrics and concise procedures.
+The piece was meant to illustrate these services in a very clean manner with ample open space contrasted by bright, bold infographic elements that touched on impactful metrics and operational procedures.

 This was the first instance of the implementing various graphic elements that would become the supplemental face of the brand.
 Elements such as the faint "digital mesh" patterns integrated in the light background with open space and the bold red gradient.